-Ermita De Santiago Church, December 2016.
-Having eventually destroyed a hearty breakfast at Café Reloj (The Clock Café), it was off around town where I soon stumbled upon the pretty Ermita De Santiago Church in the beautiful Plaza de los Naranjos.
+December 2016.
+Having eventually destroyed a hearty breakfast at Café Reloj (The Clock Café), I was off for a walk around town where I soon stumbled upon the pretty Ermita De Santiago Church in the beautiful Plaza de los Naranjos (Square of the Orange trees).
 It was a tiny little church dominated by a massive model nativity scene, highly detailed and complete with moving parts.

-City Beach, December 2016.
+December 2016.
 Marbella’s best beaches are out of town, but I only had time to take a stroll down the modest stretch that lies just across from the town centre.
-After weeks of appalling rain and floods in the region, it was a sunny day and a welcome reminder of why I’d moved to the South of Spain.
+After weeks of appalling rain and floods in the region it was a sunny day and a welcome reminder of why I’d moved to the South of Spain.

 December 2016.
 A walk down the beach’s rocky pier offers up fine views of Marbella’s high-rise hotel skyline.
 Unfortunately I had to scurry back to Malaga that day for my afternoon classes, but instinctively felt that I had unfinished business with Marbella and that one day I’d be back.

 Like this?
 Then why not have a read through my other articles from The Costa del Sol.

 Interested in reading more about the region?
 Check out my reports from Andalusia.

 Why not also take a look at my many more pieces from around Spain.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.